ryandawsonuk/JHopkinsGettingAndCleaningData/README.md

 Completed 13 January 2017 - [Official Certificate](https://www.coursera.org/account/accomplishments/certificate/5KZNCDDAH6TV)

-#Note to Coursera
+#Note to Coursera Community

 I am storing this in source control after completing the course for my own purposes.
 This is not intended for coursera students.
-If anyone from Coursera disapproves then I am happy to remove - if so please flag to me under the issues section.
+If anyone from Coursera community is uncomfortable with this then I am happy to remove - if so please flag to me under the issues section.